SECFORCE/LLMGoat/README.md

 This app could be useful to security professionals, developers who work with LLMs or anyone who is simply curious about LLM vulnerabilities.
 While some of the challenges require some knowledge of cybersecurity attacks, others only require clever use of natural language and some common sense.

-You are encouraged to visit the link to the OWASP top 10 vulnerability included in each challenge description before attempting to solve the challenge, if you are unfamiliar with the vulnerability.
+You are encouraged to visit the link to the **OWASP Top 10** vulnerability included in each challenge description before attempting to solve the challenge, if you are unfamiliar with the vulnerability.
 Solutions to the challenges will be released in the coming months.

-By default, ***LLMGoat*** will use the <a href="https://huggingface.co/bartowski/gemma-2-9b-it-GGUF" target="_blank">gemma-2 model</a> but you can try out other models by placing the corresponding .gguf file in the models folder (defaults to $HOME/.LLMGoat/models).
+By default, ***LLMGoat*** will use the <a href="https://huggingface.co/bartowski/gemma-2-9b-it-GGUF" target="_blank">gemma-2 model</a> but you can try out other models by placing the corresponding `.gguf` file in the models folder (defaults to `$HOME/.LLMGoat/models`).

 As the underlying model does not handle concurrent requests, the app is intended to be single-user.

 Lastly and most importantly this is an <b><u>intentionally vulnerable</u></b> application and therefore you should never expose it to the Internet and ideally should run it in a fully segregated enviroment.
-We highly recommend you use docker rather than running it directly on your own system.
+We highly recommend you use *Docker* rather than running it directly on your own system.
 If you experiment with online models also keep in mind that these should be treated as untrusted too.

 ## 📋 Requirements